bhisaac/5eFP/5eFP-SRD.md

 Each background provides a package of starting equipment.

 ### Feature
-Background features unlock bonuses that may provide expanded options in HQ, additional choices during downtime rounds, added features while you are the group token controller, or access to otherwise restricted content.
+Background features unlock bonuses that may provide expanded options in HQ, additional choices during downtime rounds, added features while you are the group token controller, or access to otherwise restricted options.

+Unless stated otherwise, any bonus ⛁ awarded through a background feature can only be spent on rest and repairs during a downtime round.

 ## Acolyte